 Anatomy of the gluteal muscles

 In order to better understand how to train the glutes, it is important to know where these muscles are located and what their actions are.
-The gluteal muscles are a group of three muscles: the gluteus maximus, gluteus medius and gluteus minimus.
+The gluteal muscles consist of the gluteus maximus, gluteus medius and gluteus minimus.
 They originate from the iliac crest and attach to the femur.
 Their primary action is to extend, abduct and laterally rotate the hip joint.
-To target these muscles, therefore, we should choose exercises that target those motions.
+To strengthen these muscles, therefore, we need exercises that target those motions.

 Here are three exercises for a well rounded glutes workout: